Triumph Thunderbird Sport Oil Change

 Oil Filters: Yamaha makes an oil filter that

 part number when I get it, but here's a photo of it on the

 CRC oil filters page, it's their part number YC04

-Performance carries stainless steel
+Scotts Performance carries

 available for the Thunderbird Sport and other Hinckley Triumphs

 Here's a list of what are claimed to be replacement oil filters

 that will fit the Thunderbird but are produced by various manufacturers.

 the money and getting the correct Triumph part, so use at your

 Potential Replacement Oil Filters